-Some of the most beautifully designed cathedrals that we have ever seen are in Kiev, Ukraine.
-With the bright colors and Russian-styled onion domes, what's not to love.
-So, make sure you check out these beautiful cathedrals when you're there (We've put the metro directions to be helpful — but here's how to navigate the metro, just in case you need it).
+Some of the most beautifully designed cathedrals we have ever seen are in Kiev, Ukraine.
+With the bright colors and Russian-styled onion domes, what's not to love?

 While in Kiev, make sure you head to Pechersk Lavra (or just Lavra) which is a huge monastery full of many different cathedrals and museums .... sometimes, it's nicknamed the "monastery of caves".
 The Pechersk Lavra in Kiev has two parts.
 The upper Lavra is where you can enjoy the amazing architecture (inside and outside) of the church buildings and museums.

 Lower Lavra is where things really get interesting.
 Wander through the hundreds of narrow passages in this monastery and see where monks used to worship.
 The coolest part is that through these narrow passages, there is over 100 monks embalmed in cases for us to admire.

 Besides 13 beautiful golden domes, there is a lot to love about St. Sophia's.
 This cathedral is known for its ancient mosiacs and frescos.
-Make sure you take a stroll around the gardens and get tickets to the top of the bell tower for some of the best views of the city.
+Make sure you go to the top of the bell tower for some of the best views of the city.
 This is also one of the only cathedrals that was left standing during WWII!

-Right down the street from St. Sophia's is St. Michaels.
-The perfectly situated cathedral is a must see.
+Right down the street from St. Sophia's is St. Michaels, this perfectly situated cathedral is a must see.
 Make sure you check out the wall fresco and the intricate design of the bell tower on your way in!
 (After you're done admiring that baby-blue and intricate detailed exterior, that is).

 The original cathedral was demolished by Soviet authorities in the 1930s, but thankfully the cathedral was reconstructed and opened in 1999 following Ukrainian independence in 1991.